-The 2017-2018 Flu Death Toll Hit A New High, Says The CDC, So Here's How To Prepare This Year
+The Last Flu Season Death Toll Hit A New High, So Here's How To Stay Prepared This Fall

 It's that time of year again.
 Obviously I mean pumpkin spice season, Halloween, and cozy sweater weather.
 But it's also the season during which the flu rears its ugly head.
 It's more important now than ever before to be prepared for flu season, as the Centers for Disease Control and Prevention (CDC) have released data on the most recent flu season, and the 2017-2018 flu death toll hit a new high.
 According to the CDC, an estimated 80,000 people died from influenza or flu-related causes.
 Not only that, but the agency's data also showed that hospitalization rates for all ages were the highest they'd been since the 2014-2015 flu season, at about 900,000 people.
 As CNN reports, this means the most recent flu season was the deadliest in over four decades.
 It also means it's crucial to stay healthy and prepared as the next flu season quickly approaches.